mskian/subscribe-auth-push/README.md

 # Web Push Notification

-A Simple Static Site with Web Auth Built Using Firebase for Web Push Notification.
+A Simple Static Site with Web Auth Build Using Firebase for Web Push Notification.

 ## Requirements